Kaelus/Rocky/README.md

        - Fix it to direct to the correct repository by referring to https://mvnrepository.com/artifact/org.foundationdb/fdb-java/5.2.5
        - Then, build (This will create nbdcli.jar under the directory 'target') by `mvn package`
    - To create the volume, follow the instruction at https://github.com/spullara/nbd
-     - `java -jar nbdcli.jar server`
+     - `java -jar target/nbdcli.jar server`
-     - `java -jar nbdcli.jar create -n testing -s 1G`
+     - `java -jar target/nbdcli.jar create -n testing -s 1G`
        - Note 'testing' can be replaced with any volume name
        - Also, note that nbdcli.jar has other commands to delete, list, etc. for the volumes
        - Finally, note that once you run RockyController, don't need to start spullara's server to use nbdcli.jar to manage volumes

 # How to run

+0. Setup a Connector-Cloudlet, a replication broker
+   - We support two types of the backend: dynamoDBLocal and dynamoDBSeoul
-0. (if testing with local DynamoDB, do the following in the dynamodb home)
+     - if testing with dynamoDBLocal, download dynamoDB first and then do the following in the dynamodb home
        - `java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb`
+     - if using dynamoDBSeoul, one needs to appropriately setup the environment to use aws

 1. Run Rocky Controller (NBD server)
-   - `java -jar `pwd`/build/libs/rocky-code-all-1.0.jar rocky.ctrl.RockyController`
+   - `java -jar `pwd`/build/libs/Rocky-all-1.0.jar rocky.ctrl.RockyController`

 2. Prepare the Rocky Block Device (nbd module & nbd client)
    - `sudo modprobe nbd`